-For Fall 2020, applicants will be required to present two 4U Math courses for admission consideration.
-Applicants who do not have two 4U Math courses will still be eligible for admission consideration.
-However, students admitted without two 4U Math courses will be required to complete MATH 1911 and/or MATH 1912 in their first year.
+You will be required to present two 4U Math courses for admission consideration.
+If you do not have two 4U Math courses, you will still be eligible for admission consideration; however, students admitted without two 4U Math courses will be required to complete MATH 1911 and/or MATH 1912 in their first year.

 Bachelor of Science in Psychology

-A change has been made to the prerequisites for the Bachelor of Science in Psychology program for Fall 2020.
-Applicants must now present ENG4U; one 4U Math; one of Biology, Chemistry or Physics plus 3 additional 4U/4M courses.
+A change was made to the prerequisites for the Bachelor of Science in Psychology program.
+You must present ENG4U; one 4U Math; 1 of Biology, Chemistry or Physics, plus 3 additional 4U/4M courses.

 International Baccalaureate (IB)

 Nipissing will consider both SL and HL courses with a 5 or better for possible transfer credit.
-Applicants will no longer be required to complete the IB diploma in order to be considered for transfer credit.
+You will no longer be required to complete the IB diploma in order to be considered for transfer credit.
 All individual courses will be considered.
-Applicants who do complete the IB diploma may be eligible to receive up to 30 transfer credits (1 year).
+If you complete the IB diploma, you may be eligible to receive up to 30 transfer credits (1 year).